ES-1085/project-joshua-and-autumn/README.md

 #### Missing Data and Skewness

-While working with this dataset, we noticed that there was a number of missing values for
+While working with this dataset, we noticed that there was a large amount of missing data throughout our datafiles.
+Missing values are principally within the contaminant variables; the majority of spatial and categorical location data is present.
+Since multiple researchers collected this data, and multiple labs analyzed samples, we do not know how zero values were treated.
+Missing values in our data could indicate that no contaminant was detected, or it could indicate that the sample was not analyzed – more likely it is some combination of the two.
+We were unable to find an answer to this, so we principally exclude NA values from our analysis.

+There are also some inconsistencies between data files, namely that there are some observations that are present in one data file but not in the other.
+For example, in the organics data file, there is a single observation of total PCB concentration for the Union River in Ellsworth, ME, which is exceptionally high and may be an error in data entry;
+interestingly it does not appear in the PCBs datafile, apparently as the type of PCB was not identified.

+Concentration data is also extremely skewed, with means very close to zero and high influence outliers at higher values, which means our data does not meet the assumptions of parametric statistical tests, and makes it difficult to visualize, with histograms, density plots, boxplots, etc.

 #### Summary and Findings of Contaminates and Concentrations

-The broad question that we looked at was about which contaminants are in the Gulf of Maine and what this means for the environment.
-Of all the organics present in the Gulf of Maine, the most prevalent PCB by average was PCB 153 (10.59 ng/g), followed by PCB 138 (9.43 ng/g), PCB 101 (7.76 ng/g), and PCB 118 (7.12 ng/g).
-The most prevalent pesticides on average were DDT (0.17 ng/g), Aldrin (0.24 ng/g), Mirex (0.26 ng/g), and Lindane (1.61 ng/g).
+Of all the organics present in the Gulf of Maine, the most prevalent PCB by average was PCB 153 (mean = 0.85 (+/- 20.01) ng/g), followed by PCB 138 (mean = 0.76 (+/- 22.18) ng/g), PCB 101 (mean = 0.62 (+/- 18.55)
+ng/g), and PCB 118 (mean = 0.57 (+/- 17.30) ng/g).
+The most prevalent
+pesticides on average Dieldrin (mean = 2.08 (+/- 76.2) ng/g per sample),
+Lindane (mean = 1.51 (+/- 42.42) ng/g per sample).
+All other pesticides
+have means less than 0.4 ng/g per sample.
+Note size of standard deviations, which illustrate how varied concentrations are; most have means close to zero, but high influence outliers are common.
 An analysis of these contaminants revealed that the highest average concentration and distribution was located in Boston Harbor, MA.

 The spatial distribution of PAHs reflected that of PCBs and pesticides.
 Of all the PAHs present in the Gulf of Maine, the most prevalent PAH by average was Fluoranthene (962.25 ng/g), followed by Pyrene (934.50 ng/g), Chrysene (887.80 ng/g), and Phenanthrene (546.57 ng/g).
 Boston Harbor had the highest mean concentration of PAHs, where the highest concentrations were of Chrysene (2,234.89 ng/g), Pyrene (2,197.45 ng/g), Fluoranthene (2,016.27 ng/g), and Phenanthrene (1,307.48 ng/g).
 This was drastically higher than the average concentrations that were found in the Penobscot to Mount Desert Island region, where the highest concentrations were of Fluoranthene (723.32 ng/g) and Pyrene (1845.59 ng/g).

 ## Navigating the Project Folder

-There are a series of subfolders that are contained within this project, including RMD, MD, and .shapefiles.
+There are a series of subfolders that are contained within this project, including .Rmd, .md, and .shapefiles.

 For the data dictionary, navigate to the `Readme.md` file in the `data` folder.
 This contains what each dataset contains, as well as what each